MUSEUM OF THE SEA SAINTE MARGUERITE ISLAND (LÉRINS ISLANDS) Share

 The iron mask cell

-A prisoner whose identity remains a mystery.
+A prisoner whose identity is still mysterious.

 His life ended at the Bastille fortress in Paris where he was buried.
 Following his death, his mask and personal effects were burned.

 Only the guard knew his identity.